What is Fast Fashion and What Is Wrong With It

 If you’re interested in changing your fashion game, perhaps research into slow fashion!

-There are so many brands out there committed to producing fewer collections and ensuring all fabrics are sourced sustainably.
+So many brands are committed to producing fewer collections and ensuring all fabrics are sourced sustainably.
 These also often last longer as they’re constructed with better materials and more care is taken into creating them.

 Buying vintage also combats this problem.
 Instead of contributing to these brands, explore the world of pre-loved.